tomit4/git_presentation/README.md

 A Basic readme.
 more text to my readme
 Yet another line we are adding to your README
-Yet another line we are adding to your README
 <<<<<<< HEAD
 this line is meant to address issue 001